 Spraying Sulfex (3g/ liter of water) can effectively control the disease.

 #7.
 Red spider mite

 These mites sometimes appear on the plants near flowering time.
 Plants give a dusty appearance.

 Generally, you can control this by spraying Metasystox 25 SE/Rogor@ 1 ml /lit. of water.

 It is a polyphagous insect and caterpillar eats away the foliage.
 You can control these caterpillars by spraying Thiodan 35 EC @ 1 ml/lt. of water.

-In most of the cases, proper farm management helps to reduce the marigold pests and disease attacks.
-However, after observing the attack you must take proper plant protection method to minimize the loss.
+In most cases, proper farm management helps to reduce the marigold pests and disease attacks.
+However, after observing the attack you must take proper plant protection methods to minimize the loss.